 Past performance is not a guide to future performance.
-The benchmark is a broad representation of the fund's investment universe and as such is an appropriate benchmark for the fund to seek to outperform and may also be used as a point of reference against which the fund's performance may be measured.
+The benchmark is a representation of the markets in which the fund primarily invests and as such is an appropriate benchmark for the fund to seek to outperform and may also be used as a point of reference against which the fund's performance may be measured.
 The fund's performance may also be compared to the IA sector, which consists of funds with similar investment objectives and policies.
 Source: Factset. © Morningstar.
 All Rights Reserved.
-I GBP Income terms.
+I GBP Accumulation terms.
 All information as at 28/02/2023 unless otherwise stated.
 The performance of other share classes may differ, and any reported quartile ranking figures may refer to different share classes.
 Sector averages and rankings may change at any time.